-The student will have to be able to identify the main anatomic-histological changes caused by the disease in the different organs and systems at the macroscopic, microscopic, ultrastructural and genetic/molecular level.
+The student will have to be able to identify the main anatomo-histological changes caused by the disease in the different organs and systems at the macroscopic, microscopic, ultrastructural and molecular / genetic level.

-The student must be able to correlate the anatomic-histological pictures to specific semeiological and clinical pictures.
+The student must be able to correlate the anatomo-histological pictures to specific semeiological and clinical pictures.

-Applying knowledge and understanding
+Ability to apply knowledge and understanding

 At the end of the course, the student will be able to identify the professional contribution of the pathologist in the diagnostic and therapeutic process of diseases.

-Identify the interdependence between Pathological Anatomy, the general / specialist clinic and the diagnostic-instrumental disciplines (Radiology, Immunology, Clinical Chemistry, etc.) and communicate their requests with pathological clinical colleagues, modulating the type of cyto / histopathological analysis based on the clinical pictures of the patients.
+Identify the interdependence between Pathological Anatomy, the general / specialist clinic and the diagnostic-instrumental disciplines (Radiology, Immunology, Clinical Chemistry, etc.) and communicate their requests with pathological clinical colleagues, modulating the type of cyto / histopathological examinations based on the clinical pictures of the patients.